Home / News / Technology / AI / OpenAI Lawsuits: An Overview of ChatGPT’s Courtroom Challenges

 The plaintiffs argued that OpenAI unlawfully copied their copyrighted works to train ChatGPT, violating their exclusive rights to reproduce, distribute, and publicly display their works.

-They seek injunctive relief to halt OpenAI’s use of their works, along with damages for the profits generated from their unauthorized usage.
+They seek injunctive relief to halt OpenAI’s use of their works and damages for the profits generated from their unauthorized usage.

 OpenAI contested these allegations, asserting that ChatGPT’s utilization of the plaintiffs’ works constitutes fair use due to its transformative nature and the absence of market displacement.
 It also argued that the plaintiffs had not suffered any damages due to ChatGPT’s operation.